caomenglong1/measurement-kit/include/measurement_kit/README.md

 You can create a task by type name.
 Task names are defined below.
 Also, once a `mk_task_t` is created, you can query its type name.
-If you create a `Task` with an unrecognized name, the task will fail when you start it, and the `"END"` event will be emitted with a suitable error.
+If you create a task with an unrecognized name, the task will fail when you start it, and the `"END"` event will be emitted with a suitable error.

 ```C